Edge Integration

 Hint header + cookie

-To have the edge’s decision honoured by PHP, add edge_hint to your detection order (Settings → URL & Routing → Language Detection Order) and send one of:
+To have the edge’s decision honoured by PHP, add edge_hint to your detection order (Settings → URL & Routing → Redirect Priority, or via the perflocale/redirect/priority_order filter) and send one of:

 • Header: X-PerfLocale-Lang: fr - header wins over cookie